Type 1 Diabetes

 - Exercising to help the body use blood sugar efficiently

-- Monitoring blood sugar levels several times a day, as directed by your doctor
+- Monitoring blood sugar levels several times a day, as directed by your healthcare provider, and learning how to adjust your meals and insulin dose accordingly.

 What are the complications of type 1 diabetes?